 In the Southeast, a trend toward improving drought conditions and decreasing coverage is expected to continue.
 Moderate to heavy precipitation is expected to be widespread through at least the first week of the month, likely extending to mid-month in Florida and adjacent Georgia.
 The month as a whole is favored to have above-normal precipitation across the interior Southeast, and climatologically this is one of the wetter months of the year from southern Georgia southward, with over 15 percent of annual rainfall typically recorded during June.
 For all these reasons, drought improvement or removal is forecast across existing areas of drought.

-Forecast confidence for the Southeast is moderate.
+Forecast confidence for the Southeast is high.

-Forecast confidence for Florida is high.
+Forecast confidence for the South region is moderate (southern TX) to high.

-Forecast confidence for the mid-Atlantic and Northeast is moderate to high.
+Forecast confidence for the Dakotas is moderate.

-Forecast confidence for Hawaii is high.
+Forecast confidence the Southwest is high.

-Next Monthly Drought Outlook issued: April 30, 2017 at 3pm EDT
+Next Monthly Drought Outlook issued: June 30, 2017 at 3pm EDT